-If you really want to take your treadmill workouts to the next level, consider an incline trainer like the NordicTrack X11i.
-You could pay more for an incline trainer, but this one has everything you need for a serious uphill (or downhill) workout.
+If you want to take your treadmill workouts to the next level, consider an incline trainer like the NordicTrack X11i.
+You could pay more for an incline trainer, but this one has everything you need for an uphill (or downhill) workout.

 What we like about it

-The NordicTrack X11i offers an impressive incline range of up to 40%, or down to a -6% — so you can simulate both uphill or downhill slopes.
-This kind of training is essential if you're planning to walk or run on challenging, hilly courses, or if you just want the extra physical and mental challenge (not to mention the increased calorie burn) of navigating that sort of terrain.
+The NordicTrack X11i offers an impressive incline range of up to 40%, or down to a -6%.
+So, you can simulate both uphill and downhill slopes.
+This kind of training is essential if you're planning to walk or run on challenging, hilly courses or if you want the extra physical and mental challenge (not to mention the increased calorie burn) of navigating that sort of terrain.

-The other features on the X11i are fairly standard for a treadmill in this price range: Spacious running deck, strong motor, and so on.
-However, there are two particularly interesting features to note.
+The other features on the X11i are standard for a treadmill in this price range: A spacious running deck, strong motor, and so on.
+However, there are two interesting features to note.
 The first is NordicTrack's optional iFit service; you get a one-year free trial to decide if the interactive workouts and virtual coaching are worth paying an ongoing subscription fee.

-The second very interesting thing about this treadmill is an unusual manual mode which, paired with the push bar/sled handles on the treadmill console, allows you to simulate push-sled workouts right on the treadmill.
+The second interesting point about this treadmill is an unusual manual mode which, paired with the push bar/sled handles on the treadmill console, allows you to simulate push-sled workouts right on the treadmill.